Scientist working with analytical instruments inside a laboratory

 Simulated EtG decay showing how the concentration curve intersects the 500 ng/mL and 100 ng/mL thresholds over time.

-When the blue curve crosses a horizontal line you know the approximate hour when that threshold is cleared.
-Visual feedback reinforces why heavy drinking or high-sensitivity tests produce very long tails.
+When the blue curve crosses a threshold line, you know when that test level is cleared.

-Estimates combine the peak concentration and half-life formulas discussed above; individual metabolism may shorten or extend these windows.
+Estimates use the formulas discussed above; individual metabolism may vary.

 No formula can capture every detail of human biology.
-Here are real-world variables that can extend or shorten EtG detection beyond the calculator’s prediction:
+Variables that can affect EtG detection:

 Always use the output as an estimate, not a guarantee.
-When the stakes are high—such as court appearances or child custody hearings—add generous buffer time and consult a healthcare professional.
+When stakes are high—such as court appearances or custody hearings—add generous buffer time and consult a healthcare professional.

 Frequently Asked Questions